ATaCR

 ph

-Phase of cross-power spectrum between horizontal components
+Phase of cross-power spectrum between horizontal-vertical components

 Type: